Ubuntu: 32-bit "deprecation" controversy

 In June 2019, Canonical announced that they would be deprecating support for 32-bit applications and libraries in Ubuntu 19.10.

 Because Steam's Linux client depends on these 32-bit libraries, Valve announced that they would no longer be supporting Ubuntu.
 After uproar from the Linux gaming community, Canonical backtracked on this decision and decided to support select 32-bit libraries.
-As a result, Valve will support Ubuntu 19.10 again.
+As a result, Valve decided that Steam would support Ubuntu 19.10 again.

 Wine needs most of the same 32-bit library packages that the Steam package depends on, and more, to enable its version of WoW64 to run 32-bit Windows applications.
 The parts of Wine that would continue to function without 32-bit libraries would be limited to the subset of Windows applications that have a 64-bit version, removing decades of Windows compatibility.
 In Canonical's statement on bringing back the libraries, they mentioned using "container technology" in the future to make sure that Wine continues to function.

 Conformity with European data privacy law

 Soon after being introduced in 2012, doubts emerged on the conformance of the shopping lens (a feature that displays Amazon suggestions in the searching tool Unity Dash) with the European Data Protection Directive.
-A petition was later signed and delivered to Canonical demanding various modifications to the feature in order to clearly frame it within European law.
+A petition was later signed and delivered to Canonical demanding various modifications to the feature to clearly frame it within European law.
 Canonical did not reply.

 In 2013, a formal complaint on the shopping lens was filed with the Information Commissioner's Office (ICO), the UK data privacy office.
-Almost one year later the ICO ruled in favour of Canonical, considering the various improvements introduced to the feature in the meantime to render it conformable with the Data Protection Directive.
+Almost one year later, the ICO ruled in favour of Canonical, considering the various improvements introduced to the feature conformed with the Data Protection Directive.
 According to European rules, this ruling is automatically effective in the entirety of the European Union.
 However, the ruling also made clear that at the time of introduction the feature was not legal, among other things, since it was missing a privacy policy statement.

 System terminal advertising controversies

-Ubuntu has integrated increasing quantities of advertising into the operating system's terminal, leading to multiple controversies with its userbase.
+Ubuntu has integrated increasing quantities of advertising into the operating system's terminal, leading to multiple controversies with its user base.

 In 2017, Canonical placed a message regarding HBO's Silicon Valley in the MOTD file, causing the message to be shown whenever a terminal session started.
 Over the following years, more messages would be placed into the MOTD.

 In 2022, ads for Ubuntu's premium service, Ubuntu Advantage, were introduced into the apt system update utility.
 This move caused controversy in the user community, with some users considering advertising a fair business model to support development, while other users found the inclusion inappropriate and annoying.